microsoft/pybryt/docs/reference_implementations/annotations.rst

    arr = np.random.normal(3, 2, size=100)
    pybryt.Value(arr)

-Note that when an instance of :py:class:`pybryt.Value` is created, :py:meth:`copy.copy` is called on the argument passed to it, so values don't need to worry about being affected by mutability.
+Note that when an instance of :py:class:`Value<pybryt.Value>` is created, :py:meth:`copy.copy` is called on the argument passed to it, so values don't need to worry about being affected by mutability.

 Numerical Tolerance
 +++++++++++++++++++

 For numerical values, or iterables of numerical values that support vectorized math, it is also possible to set an absolute tolerance for the acceptance of student values using the ``tol`` argument, which defaults to zero.

 .. code-block:: python